twilio/twilio-go/twilio/rest/trusthub/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a CreateCustomerProfileEntityAssignmentParams struct
+Other parameters are passed through a pointer to a CreateCustomerProfileEntityAssignmentParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **ObjectSid** | **string** | The SID of an object bag that holds information of the different items.

 ### Return type